- US Online Poker

 PointsBet has exciting offers available to new players.

-For starters, simply signing up for an account will get two risk free bets worth up to a total of $2,000.
+For starters, simply signing up for an account will get you two risk-free bets worth up to a total of $2,000.
 This is how you can redeem the full benefits of this welcome offer:

-To activate the bonus, players need only enter promo code BETBONUS.
+To activate the bonus, players need only enter PointBet Sportsbook promo code BETBONUS.
 Please bear in mind that this bonus only applies to new players.